Feedback & complaints

 - Quality Assurance and Complaints Committee

-We have a Quality Assurance & Complaints Committee whose responsibility is to oversee the Complaints Procedure and reports to the Chambers Management Committee.
-The Chair of the Committee is a QC supported by experienced Gatehouse Chambers barristers and senior members of staff.
+We have a Quality Assurance & Complaints Sub-Committee whose responsibility is to oversee the Complaints Procedure and reports to the Chambers Management Committee, which acts on behalf of Barristers at Gatehouse Chambers.
+The Chair of the Committee is supported by experienced Gatehouse Chambers barristers and senior members of staff.

 The Complaints Administrator is a senior member of staff who handles all correspondence for complaints, ensuring that all timescales are met, and maintains records of complaints and all related correspondence.